dpsframework/dpsAgents/README.md

-# dpsframework-1.9
+# dpsAgents-2.1

-Installer utility and dpsAgents-1.9 JADE library (Java-1.8 and JDK-11 or higher)
+JADE Agents Library to build and to deploy Agents with Production Systems management capabilities.
+This is the full-revised and updated dpsAgents Library version (Java JDK11 or higher only).